LLazarek/llazarek.github.io/_src/posts/2018-10-14-org-images.md

 The second way is to resize the image itself.
 This might seem like a hassle, which it can be, but it can be made pretty painless.
 It also integrates pretty well with the editing functions I describe below.
-To do this, I wrote a function that uses an external tool to resize the image under point, and binds this to a key of choice.
+To do this, I wrote a function that uses an external tool to resize the image under point, and bind this to a key of choice.
 The function can be found below, along with some other useful functions.

 <br></br><br></br>